Nocturnial/Stuniri-Dots/README.md

->> THESE DOTS ARE NOT MAINTAINED ANYMORE.
-I'VE SWITCHED TO NIXOS/GENTOO.
-Not that it matters, ive never updated these
+>> THESE DOTS ARE NOW BACK IN BUSINESS.
+I'VE SWITCHED BACK TO ARCH.
 >